Autism and education

 • providing a pre-warning of fire drills or announcements (where possible).

-• has increased perfectionism or is overworking
+• have increased perfectionism or is overworking

 • is being bullied